top of page

 • Sun protection: hat, sunglasses, sunscreen

 For longer expeditions, add a lightweight tent, sleeping bag, and cooking supplies.
 Remember, every extra pound counts, so pack smart and avoid unnecessary items.
-If you are new to hiking, and want more indepth than my mountain training hill skills course lets have a chat about an extended, bespoke mountain skills course.
+If you are new to hiking and want more in-depth training than my mountain training hill skills course, let’s have a chat about an extended, bespoke mountain skills course.

 Before heading out, always check the latest weather forecast and trail reports.
 Weather can change quickly in the mountains, and knowing what to expect helps you dress appropriately and avoid dangerous situations.
 I use: